levilansing/mudpuppy/Docs/Controllers.md

 ##Page Controllers

-Page Controllers are `Controllers` that inherit from a `PageController` trait.
-Page controllers typically include an accompanying view of the same name but may show any view based on the url page or other inputs.
-Page controllers should always exist in the namespace that corresponds to the desired url.
+Page Controllers are `Controllers` that use the `PageController` trait.
+Page controllers typically include an accompanying `View.php` in the same namespace but may show any view based on the url page or other inputs.
+Page controllers must always exist in the namespace that corresponds to the desired url.
 This way the App folder structure mirrors the site map of your application.

 ```php